GenuineSounds/Conjure/README.md

-# MCData
+# Conjure
-MCData is a forwards and backwards compatible NBT library that is loosely typed and fully serializeable to JSON via Gson.
+Conjure is a forwards and backwards compatible NBT library that is loosely typed and fully serializeable to JSON via Gson.

 # License
 Copyright (c) 2015 Brian Wiegand (GenuineSounds)